NLeSC/guide/intellectual_property/examples_libraries.md

   The xtas Python code should be licensed under our default Apache License v2, and the combined work under the GPL version 3 or higher.

-### PRIMAVERA
+### In the Clouds

-The PRIMAVERA project aims to develop high-resolution global climate models for simulating regional climate.
-As part of this project, new software will be developed.
-We would like to use (possibly modified versions of) the OpenIFS and Dales libraries in this software.
+For the project "Towards Large-Scale Cloud-Resolving Climate Simulations", we want to combine the OpenIFS global circulation model with the DALES large-eddy simulation model.
+Both these models are available as libraries, so the project entails combining (possibly modified versions of) the OpenIFS and Dales libraries into a single program.

 The OpenIFS library (part of the ECMWF weather model code) is available under a proprietary license that allows running the program and making private modifications, but does not allow distributing the program or any derivatives.
 Dales is published under the GNU GPL version 3.

 - How many separate works are there, and what is derived from what?